-5. Discussion
+5 Discussion

-The results presented in Section 4 elucidated numerous interesting behaviours within regional (or sector) groups as well as community groups.
+The results presented in Sect.
+4 elucidated numerous interesting behaviours within regional (or sector) groups as well as community groups.
 Part of the aims of the present study was to explore the existence of a common or global typology for salient forecast services that spans geographic and sectoral contexts, to the extent it is possible.
 In doing so, we also aimed to establish subgroup-level perceptions that are unique to specific contexts among metocean forecast users.
-Using two southern hemisphere countries as test cases, some shared fundamental factors in salient forecasts, and context-specific distinctions were thus confirmed.
+Using two Southern Hemisphere countries as test cases, some shared fundamental factors in salient forecasts, and context-specific distinctions were thus confirmed.
 Numerous studies acknowledge varying user needs and opinions but the delineation between recreational and commercial users has not been suggested or illustrated before.
-Understanding user needs are very well understood in other commercial industries, but in the everyday metocean forecasts the connection between research, products and user needs are not well established.
-Even more so in the southern hemisphere, in every-day (none-extreme), forecasting domains.
-Drawing the results together into a clear discussion requires the consideration of all the results, including the demographic description provided in Section 4.1.
-The discussion will follow the results presented in Table 2 and draw on all the other results to elucidate user perceptions, usability, and uptake.
+Understanding user needs is very well understood in other commercial industries, but in the everyday metocean forecasts the connection between research, products and user needs is not well established.
+This is even more so in the Southern Hemisphere, in everyday (non-extreme) forecasting domains.
+Drawing the results together into a clear discussion requires the consideration of all the results, including the demographic description provided in Sect.
+4.1.
+The discussion will follow the results presented in Table 2 and draw on all the other results to elucidate user perceptions, usability and uptake.

-Another interesting outcome was the user relationship with the organisation or institution providing the forecast.
+Another interesting outcome was the user relationship with the organization or institution providing the forecast.
 In the past, users knew of state-owned research institutes with well-established reputations.
 This instilled trust from the users without much question.
-When new and unknown companies brought new products (especially science related) to the market, users were sceptical (Li et al., 2008).
-Through the development of technology, the public has grown accustomed to providers that they have never heardhear of before.
-Apps, websites and online shopping havehas changed the way society sees the world and inevitably their trust relationship with tools, products and services.
-This is reflected in the survey results, where the total CCA knowledge model disagreed on whetherthat if an institution is established or not matters much.
-The South African and commercial users' subgroups did however agree with this statement, aligning with findings from an investigation of the trust in Environment Canada's forecasting products (Silver, 2015).
+When new and unknown companies brought new products (especially science-related products) to the market, users were sceptical (Li et al., 2008).
+Through the development of technology, the public has grown accustomed to providers that they have never heard of before.
+Apps, websites and online shopping have changed the way society sees the world and inevitably their trust relationship with tools, products and services.
+This is reflected in the survey results, where the total CCA knowledge model disagreed on whether an institution is established or not matters much.
+The South African and commercial user subgroups did, however, agree with this statement, aligning with findings from an investigation of the trust in Environment Canada's forecasting products (Silver, 2015).
 Therefore, evidence suggests that commercial users do still require institutional reputation, probably because there will be consequences for them based on the reliability of the forecast.
-Scientific integrity will continue to be an important factor in users' trust in products and services, and therefore, in their uptake.
+Scientific integrity will continue to be an important factor in users' trust in products and services and therefore in their uptake.